techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 2. Under **Meetings**, select **Meeting Policies**.
 Either select an existing policy or create a new one.
-3. On the meeting policy page, under **Recording & transcription**, set **Live captions** to **Off, but organizers and co-organizers can turn them on.
+3. On the meeting policy page, under **Recording & transcription**, set **Live captions** to **Off, but organizers and coorganizers can turn them on.

 You can use PowerShell to turn this on: